United States of America

 Hostels

 Contrary to popular belief, the USA has plenty of hostels.
 They’re not as common as they are in Asia or Europe, but they’re there.
-You won’t have any trouble finding one in a big city, but for more rural areas, you might struggle.
-I averaged about $30 a night for my hostel beds.
+You won’t have any trouble finding one in a big city, but in more rural areas, you might struggle.
+I averaged about $30 a night for my hostel beds, but that was in 2018, and prices may be higher now.

 Hotels